 Always Wear Safety Equipment

 Not only is safety gear made for a reason, but when in areas marked by yellow or red, your equipment could literally save you from catastrophic injury.
-Make sure you are well aware of the clothing, shoes, eye protection, skin protection and lung protection methods available to you.
+Make sure you are well aware of the clothing, shoes, eye protection, skin protection, and lung protection methods available to you.
 If you do not have access to the proper equipment, you need to make sure your employer supplies it for you.

 Were You Injured Due To Improper Safety Procedures?

-If your employer does not adhere to the proper safety regulations set forth by the federal and state laws, including not providing adequate training or equipment, you may be entitled to compensation for your injuries.
+If your employer does not adhere to the proper safety regulations set forth by federal and state laws, including not providing adequate training or equipment, you may be entitled to compensation for your injuries.
 Cesar Ornelas Law is the team to trust for any workplace injury or personal injury in the oil industry.
 Our highly trained oil field accident attorneys can handle your case professionally and provide you with the support you need.
 Contact us today for a free consultation.